tutumcloud/support-docs/getting-started/beginner/your_first_node.md

 ### Using a Public IaaS Cloud Provider

 You can provision nodes directly from within Tutum (using the Web UI, CLI or API) provided that you grant Tutum access to your IaaS Cloud Provider.
-This can be done by linking your account from Amazon Web Services (using [IAM](https://console.aws.amazon.com/iam) and an Access Key ID  + Secret Access Key), or Digital Ocean (using OAuth), or Microsoft Azure (using OAuth).
+This can be done by linking your account from Amazon Web Services (using [IAM](https://console.aws.amazon.com/iam) and an Access Key ID  + Secret Access Key), or Digital Ocean (using OAuth), Microsoft Azure (using OAuth), or IBM SoftLayer (using API Key).

 To link your Cloud Provider accounts, click on your username on the top right corner of the application > **Account info** > **Cloud providers**.
 Or click [here](https://dashboard.tutum.co/account/).